 Photographer, Deanne Fitzmaurice Photography

 Deanne Fitzmaurice is a Pulitzer Prize winning documentary photographer and multimedia storyteller based in San Francisco, California.
-She is a regular contributor to Sports Illustrated and ESPN the Magazine, and has also been published in TIME, Newsweek, The Economist, Stern, GEO and Men's Journal.
+She is a regular contributor to National Geographic, Sports Illustrated and ESPN the Magazine, and has also been published in TIME, Newsweek, The Economist, Stern, GEO and Men's Journal.
 Deanne has also partnered with foundations and non-profits including NPR, The Bill and Melinda Gates Foundation, and the James Irvine Foundation.
 She has also created multimedia pieces for MSNBC, the ACLU, as well as other organizations.
 Deanne’s commercial clients include Mazda, Target, Avon, Microsoft, and Adobe.

 In 2011, Deanne’s documentary work was a finalist for the Alexia Foundation Grant for World Peace.
 In 2012 she was presented with the Juror’s Selection for the American Photography Awards.
 Deanne’s work has also received awards from Pictures of the Year International, NPPA Best of Photojournalism, and the Casey Medal for Meritorious Journalism.
 Her work is part of the permanent collection at the Newseum, and is also part of their traveling exhibition of Pulitzer winning photographs.
 Deanne has also been exhibited at Visa pour L’Image in Perpignan, France, and with UNICEF Photo of the Year.
 She has also been a contract photographer for the best-selling Day in the Life books.